su-fit-vut/kachna-online/README.md

 make compose-up
 ```

-This starts the ASP .NET6 API at
+This starts the ASP.NET API at
 [https://localhost:5001/kachna/api](https://localhost:5001/kachna/api),
 the interactive Swagger UI can be accessed at
 [https://localhost:5001/kachna/api/swagger/index.html](https://localhost:5001/kachna/api/swagger/index.html).
 The Angular 12 frontend starts at
 [https://localhost:4200/kachna/](https://localhost:4200/kachna/).

-The changes in the frontend are automatically applied and the frontend is restarted.
+Changes in the frontend are automatically applied and the frontend is restarted.
 To apply backend changes, the `api` docker-compose service must be restarted:

 ```